 Two of my biggest complaints with Rayman Origins were the game’s checkpointing and overall looseness.
 Unfortunately, only one of those has been addressed.
 Legends has checkpoints far more often than its predecessor, making the core game much easier and less frustrating.
 But if you want challenge, Legends isn’t lacking.
 In addition to the mains levels, saving princesses and playing music, Legends includes invasion levels, leaderboard challenges, levels from Origins itself and even a new multiplayer mode.

 The invasion levels are remixed versions of their original counterparts that have been attacked by enemies from the other worlds.
 Some the levels have you running a particular section in reverse while others put new obstacles in your way.
 The leaderboard challenges task you with collecting a preset number of lums as quickly as possible, collecting as many lums as you can in the allotted time, running a far as possible or running as fast as possible.
 These challenges are refreshed both daily and weekly and provide, by far, the greatest challenge.
-The Origins levels are just that, levels from Rayman Origins re-done in Legends’ new art style Finally, the new multiplayer mode is Kung Foot, a two to four player soccer game.
+The Origins levels are just that, levels from Rayman Origins re-done in Legends’ new art style Finally, the new multiplayer mode is Kung Foot, a 2-4 player soccer game.
 If you ever found the Origins co-op (which returns) to be filled with a little too much griefing, then Kung Foot is for you.

 As mentioned, the only part of Rayman Legend I find fault with are the controls.
 Movement in Legends feels just a little too loose to do all the things the games asks you to do.
 In some of the later levels, I felt like I had to game the system.
 While this was never too big of a deal, I wish the physics were a little tighter so that in-air control were easier to manage.